mfbenitezp/PY4SA_Course/README.md

 # Python for Spatial Analysis - Intro

-This repository includes the practice exercises for the second part of the module of GG3209 Spatial Analysis with GIS at the University of St Andrews - School of Geography and Sustainable Development
+This repository includes the practice exercises for the second part of the module of GG3209 Spatial Analysis with GIS at the University of St Andrews - School of Geography and Sustainable Development.

 ---

-Dr Fernando Benitez-Paez
+Dr Fernando Benitez-Paez -
-University of St Andrews
+University of St Andrews -
-School of Geography and Sustainable Development -
+School of Geography and Sustainable Development

 ---
 First Iteration 2023 v.1.0